 6 a.m. to 10 p.m.
 Tuesday at Cold Spring Harbor Junior/Senior High School.

-This increase is equal to the district’s tax-cap limit, so a simple majority will be required to approve the budget.
+This increase is equal to the district’s 2.73 percent tax-cap limit, so a simple majority will be required to approve the budget.

-The estimated impact on school taxes for the average single-family home was not available, as the district is located in both Nassau and Suffolk counties, and the district said the share of the tax levy between the municipalities is not known until the state sets the equalization rate in August.
+The estimated impact on school taxes for the average single-family home was not available, as the district is located in both Nassau and Suffolk counties.
+The district said the share of the tax levy between the municipalities is not known until the state sets the equalization rate.